THARUNISWER/Images-Videos-to-ascii/README.md

 FEATURES IMPLEMENTED:
 1)  The program basically is capable of converting images to ascii pictures with either black or white background.
 2)  Additionally the program can also process videos.
-    2.1) It splits videos into frames.
+    1) It splits videos into frames.
-    2.2) Converts each frame into ascii frames.
+    2) Converts each frame into ascii frames.
-    2.3) Merges all ascii frames into a video.
+    3) Merges all ascii frames into a video.
-    2.4) Also attaches the  audio from the initial video to final video.
+    4) Also attaches the  audio from the initial video to final video.
-    2.5) Thereby it creates a asciified video with audio.
+    5) Thereby it creates a asciified video with audio.
 3) The program can also process webcam footage.
-    3.1) It initially records webcam footage.(Only video no audio) 3.2) Then that recorded video is processed exactly as a video will.
+    1) It initially records webcam footage.(Only video no audio)
+    2) Then that recorded video is processed exactly as a video will.
 4) The program can also generate pencil sketches of ascii art.

+Sample processed images are attached.